 In other words, the lack of a measurable outcome could be undercutting my level of commitment.
 But there may be something else.
 I don’t see stretching as absolutely necessary.
-I’m sure it’s wrong to think that but the fact that there is debate hasn’t helped.
+I’m sure it’s wrong to think that, but the fact that there is debate hasn’t helped.

 The truth is I shouldn’t care if others find stretching unnecessary.
-I sprained my knee in my late teens and I know that a concentrated stretch of my hamstrings decreases the tightness I feel around that knee right after a run.
+I sprained my knee in my late teens, and I know that a concentrated stretch of my hamstrings decreases the tightness I feel around that knee right after a run.

 Regardless of whether a good stretch is beneficial before and after a run (or any other time), I would like to be more limber for more general physical benefits.
-Increased flexibility–including the ability to touch my toes–and one day being able to do a split just sound appealing to me.
+Increased flexibility–including the ability to touch my toes–and one day being able to do a split sounds appealing to me.
 Okay, the split less so.

 I used to attend a yoga class at a YMCA with some frequency and felt better for it.
-However, it’s possible that I failed to achieve the kind of results that would lead to sustaining a habit.
-It might just be that my beginning flexibility level was so poor that even modest improvements were perceived as less than impressive.
+However, it’s quite possible that I failed to achieve the kind of results that would lead to sustaining a habit.
+It might be that my beginning flexibility level was so poor that even modest improvements were perceived as less than impressive.